ReeceLuo/VandyGram/README.md

 Workflows / Background Jobs: Inngest

 ## ✨ Features
-- **Customizable Profile Page**
-  Users can personalize their profile with profile pictures, bio, and other details.
+- **Customizable Profile Page** - Personalize their profile with profile pictures, bio, and other details.

-- **User Authentication**
-  Secure email-based authentication for account creation and login.
+- **User Authentication** - Secure email-based auth for account creation and login.

-- **Follow System**
-  Follow or unfollow other users to personalize your feed.
+- **Follow System** - Follow or unfollow other users to personalize your feed.

-- **Stories**
-  Post temporary stories visible for **24 hours** before disappearing.
+- **Stories** - Post temporary stories visible for **24 hours** before disappearing.

-- **Notifications**
-  Receive email notifications (with nodemailer) when you get a friend request.
+- **Notifications** - Receive email notifications (with nodemailer) when you get a friend request.

 ## Viewing the program:
-Hosted on Vercel!
+Hosted on [Vercel](https://vandy-gram-deployment.vercel.app/)!
 Click the link and make an account to join the platform.
 Feel free to contact me if there are any issues with accessing the app!

 ## 🚀 To run locally